Study of the four-body decays $B^{0}_{S} \rightarrow \pi\pi\pi\pi$ in the perturbative QCD approach: Numerical Results And Discussions

-We now discuss the predictions for the polarization fraction of $B$ meson.
-For pure annihilation decays, the contributions are dominated by the longitudinal polarization fraction $f_{L}$ and the fractions of these decays can reach to about 100\%, which have been pointed in previous predictions of two-body decays.
-Our results are agree well with former fractions, so we predict polarization fraction in four-body decays mainly in this paper.
+We now discuss the predictions for the polarization fraction of $B^{0}_{S}$ meson.
+For pure annihilation two-body decays, the contributions are dominated by the longitudinal polarization fraction $f_{0}$ and the fractions of these decays can reach to about 100\%, which have been pointed in previous predictions of two-body decays.
+It is found that our results are in agreement well with former fractions~\cite{Zou:2015de,Cheng:2009df}, so we predict polarization fraction in four-body decays mainly in this paper.